 Conduct Market Research

 Ideally, good marketing plan research should also narrowly define your target market.
-For example, a restaurant’s market could be families, baby boomers, date nights, or busy and rushed commuters.
-Focusing on one niche, for example, date nights, allows you to tailor your marketing message to appeal to this audience.
+For example, a restaurant’s market could be families, baby boomers, date nights, etc.

 Determine the Target Audience

 The next step is to get a detailed overview of who makes up your target market.
 Successful marketing campaign plans require knowledge of your customer's demographics, needs, and preferences.
 It'll help you determine customer journeys and critical touchpoints.